FluffyMaguro/AoE4_Overlay/README.md

 # What does the app do?
 * Shows information about players you are in match with
 * Provides additional player statistics in-app
-* Shows an overlay widget for buildorders
+* Shows an overlay widget for build orders
 * Supports a highly customizable streaming overlay (with CSS/JS).

 API calls are done through [AoEIV.net](https://aoeiv.net/) and [AoE4World.com](https://aoe4world.com/).
 For questions and issues visit my [discord server](https://discord.gg/FtGdhqD).